nhsengland/sharing-platform-docs/design/patterns/pretty-date.md

 # Pretty Date
+## When this pattern is used

-## When a platform user is viewing a group, dates will be displayed in pretty date format.
+When a platform user is viewing a group, dates will be displayed in pretty date format.
 Exceptions to this such as user registration date will be defined within individual user stories.

+## How this pattern is used

-## If the date relates to something that happened (eg a forum post) it will be displayed as follows:
+If the date relates to something that happened (eg a forum post) it will be displayed as follows:

 * less than 60 seconds ago: 'Just now'
 * Between 60 seconds and 90 seconds: '1 minute ago'